mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 tags:   [architecture]
 ---
 This post is tenth part in a series about building and adopting a modern streaming data integration platform.
-In this post I will discuss how to release master data locked in legacy systems, such as mainframes.
+In this post I will discuss how to release the master data locked in legacy systems, such as mainframes.

 * [Part 1: Why to Build a Data Integration Platform?](https://jauzo.com/2023/08/11/why-dip/)